mattssondavid/render-html/README.md

 -   `customElements`: An optional provided custom element registry to use when checking for web component definitions.

+-   `serializeShadowRootAdoptedStyleSheets`: An optional setting to, if true, serialize custom element shadow root's adopted stylesheets.

 ## Usage

 1. Create a `TemplateResult` via `html`;